martinjm97/singularflow/README.md

 #### Training neural networks to solve singular integral equations from scratch

 It should take around 20 seconds to train any of these models from scratch.
+Each training run will produce a file in `data/CURRENT_DATE` (e.g., if the current date is `march_13_2025`, you can find the logs in `data/march_13_2025`).
+You can then plot these results with the commands above in the "Load results from the paper" section, replacing `march_13_2025` with `CURRENT_DATE` (e.g., after running `python airfoil.py --run True --save_files AllSeeds --num_seeds 5`, you can plot the results with `python airfoil.py --plot True --load_files AllSeeds --num_seeds 5 --path CURRENT_DATE`).

 To reproduce the training run from Figure 2: